Keren Hayesod: Emergency campaigns

-Keren haYesod donors provided assistance to the residents of southern Israel who were under daily rocket attack in the summer of 2014.

-Following the kidnapping and murder of three teenage boys by Hamas in early June, rocket fire from Gaza intensified into round-the-clock attacks with only 15 seconds to run for safety until the missiles exploded.
-Keren Hayesod financed the construction of portable bomb shelters which were strategically placed in residential areas, offering refuge to thousands of people.
+Keren haYesod provided assistance to residents of southern Israel under daily rocket attack in the summer of 2014.
+Following the kidnapping and murder of three teenage boys by Hamas in early June, rocket fire from Gaza intensified into round-the-clock attacks with only 15 seconds to run for safety.
+Keren Hayesod financed the construction of portable bomb shelters in residential areas.
 These shelters were purchased with funds collected in Keren Hayesod's Emergency Solidarity Campaign launched after Operation “Protective Edge.”
 Funds were also used to provide fun days for children, giving them a break from the rocket fire, and for professional counseling for traumatized residents.
 Medical equipment was acquired for hospitals in the south where injured soldiers and civilians were brought for treatment.
 Other support included financial assistance to families of fallen soldiers and civilians killed in terror attacks, as well as injured soldiers and families whose homes were destroyed by rockets.